qawolf/qawolf/docs/docs/smoke_tests_with_alerts.md

 Let's look at the generated test code in `.qawolf/tests/myFirstSmokeTest.test.js`.
 The test code includes the `qawolf` library, which is built on top of [Puppeteer](https://pptr.dev/) to automate browser actions.

-In short, the following code will first open a Chromium browser with our desired URL.
-It then goes through each step in our workflow.
-In our case, we 1) type our todo item into the first element we interacted with, 2) hit Enter, 3) click to complete the todo, and 4) click the "Clear completed" button.
+When we run our test, it will first open a Chromium browser with the specified URL.
+Each step of our workflow will then be executed.
+In our case, we 1) type our todo item into the input, 2) hit Enter, 3) click to complete the todo, and 4) click the "Clear completed" button.
 Each of these steps corresponds to a [Jest test case](https://jestjs.io/docs/en/api#testname-fn-timeout).
-After the test is complete, the browser is closed.
+After the test is complete, the browser will close.

 ```js
 const { launch } = require("qawolf");